Kent State University College of Podiatric Medicine: History

 By 1976, the college bought, and moved into, the Carnegie Medical Building at 10515 Carnegie Avenue near University Circle.
 This building, one of Cleveland's last remaining art deco masterpieces, was a comprehensive medical college giving its students more room and resources for clinical, scientific, and research based education.
 In 1990 the Cleveland Foot and Ankle Clinic was built on the campus and it contributed to the innovative curriculum and clinical opportunities for OCPM's students.
 In the summer of 2007, OCPM moved for the last time.
 It was presented a grant from the Cleveland Clinic to purchase and renovate its new 122000 sqft facility which is located 10 mi south of Cleveland's University Circle in Independence, Ohio.
-The new campus provides ample space and cutting edge technology for its student doctors.
 The College-run Cleveland Foot and Ankle Clinic was moved to two locations: Midtown Cleveland on Euclid Avenue between the E. 40th and E. 55th blocks, and a clinic at the Independence campus.
 The Cleveland Foot and Ankle Clinic physicians also serve patients at the DeWeese Health Center at Kent State University in Kent, Ohio.